plone-ve/training/mastering-plone/add-ons.rst

 To advertise the conference we want to show some photos showing past conferences and the city where the conference is taking place.

-Instead of creating new contenttypes for galleries, it integrates with the Plone functionality to choose different views for folderish contenttypes.
+Instead of creating new content types for galleries, it integrates with the Plone functionality to choose different views for folderish content types.

 https://pypi.python.org/pypi/collective.plonetruegallery